bobbycomet/Appify/README.md

   <img src="https://raw.githubusercontent.com/bobbycomet/Appify/main/appify.png" alt="Appify Logo" width="25%"/>
 </div>

+Version 2.0.3 Firefox bug fix.
+The logic for the auto-detection for Wayland and X11 was causing a mix-up.
+Now it should be working properly.

 Version 2.0.2 bug fix.
 Removed dead-linked extensions, fixed Google extension logic, before Google Docs extensions were showing up under Google Sheets and Google Slides.
 Now they appear under the proper PWA to be made; this was because of how the links were set up.
 All three have the hostname docs.google.com.
 The fix: the more-specific path-based entries need to be checked before the hostname-only docs.google.com entry.
 The solution was to reorder PRESET_DOMAIN_MAP so path-based keys come first, OR better yet, update get_app_key to check path-based keys first.

 It now has multilingual support.
 It checks for your .mo file and on their system, and then uses a process to apply the system language and translates; if that fails, it then reverts to English.